geraldochiquemba2/MbongoApp/replit.md

 **Build Strategy**: Separate build processes for client (Vite) and server (esbuild).
 Client builds to `/dist/public`, server bundles to `/dist`.
 Production serves static files from built client and runs bundled server.

-**Session Management**: Infrastructure present for session-based authentication using connect-pg-simple for PostgreSQL-backed sessions, though not actively implemented in current routes.
+**Session Management**: Session-based authentication using Passport.js with phone/password authentication.
+Sessions stored in memory (MemoryStore) for development.
+Production should use PostgreSQL-backed sessions with connect-pg-simple.

 **Educational vs Transactional**: Architectural decision to remain an educational/informational platform rather than executing actual trades.
 Connects users to authorized intermediaries (banks/brokers) for actual transactions.

+## Development Setup

+**Test User**: For development and testing purposes, a test user is available:
+- Nome: Geraldo Abreu
+- Telefone: 923456789
+- Senha: 123456
+- Carteira inicial: 50.000,00 Kz

+This user can be created via the registration endpoint and persists in the PostgreSQL database.

 ## External Dependencies